jackye315/FinalProject/README.md

 AIplay-how the AI will play, using shooting method and random parameters ShowGrid-shows if shooting hit a ship
 PlayGame-Method for playing where one player starts then the other

+January 6, 2015
+We downloaded Processing and spent the period trying to open/run it.